EinarBalan/EinarBalan.github.io/blog/posts/3-murakami.md

 I also find that a lot of his books always have me feeling very emotional after I read them. maybe I'm laughing at how ridiculous some of it is or maybe I'm crying because something hit too close to home, but I'm feeling something. that's the goal with art, right? in that respect he definitely succeeds.

-in the end I'm willing to appreciate Murakami's work, despite all of its flaws. honestly the flaws are almost welcome at this point. it makes it more interesting.
+in the end, I'm willing to appreciate Murakami's work, despite all of its flaws. honestly the flaws are almost welcome at this point. it makes it more interesting.
 I think it's really important to learn to appreciate things in spite of their flaws. this sounds cliche, but nothing's perfect. nobody is. and even if they were, perfection is boring.

 I used to beat myself up a lot when I made mistakes. a lot of negative self talk. but I'm trying not to do that anymore.
 I'm definitely not perfect. but beating yourself up when you make a mistake only makes things worse. a mistake is an opportunity for growth. and that's a beautiful thing.